 Reduce cost and achieve greater cost effectiveness in Federal expenditures

 Home Forward has created a project-based voucher (PBV) program tailored to meet the needs of the local community.
-We currently administer over 2,000 PBVs in the community via more than87 separate contracts.
+We currently administer over 2,000 PBVs in the community .
 The program continues to represent our focus on coordinating with jurisdictional partners and enhancing the supply of permanent supportive housing for households with barriers to housing.

 The objective of the PBV program is to provide housing stability for low- income, high-barrier households who would be unlikely to succeed with a tenant-based voucher.
 With that in mind, we are focusing PBVs on buildings with on-site services, ideally in opportunity areas, offering tenants affordable rents and access to community resources.
-As the original PBV contracts expire Home Forward offers renewals only to owners who have agreed to set waiting list preferences for one or more vulnerable populations, and to make services available to those households.
-This results in all PBV buildings offering affordable housing with services to those most in need as contracts are renewed.
+As the original PBV contracts expire Home Forward offers renewals only to owners who have agreed both to set waiting list preferences for one or more vulnerable populations and to make services available to those households.
+As contracts are renewed, this results in all PBV buildings offering affordable housing with services to those most in need.

 Home Forward has modified owner proposal selection procedures for PBV units in order to increase Permanent Supportive Housing in our community by awarding PBV units via a local competitive process in collaboration with the City of Portland and Multnomah County.
 This local process includes issuing a Notice of Funding Availability and accepting proposals from housing developers and owners across the County.
 This effort ensures that PBVs are aligned with capital and services funding made available from our jurisdictional partners.